megaeriv/Advanced-Data-Analytics--SQL/README.md

 CRM and ERP data.
 This would go further than the Exploratory Data analytics shown in my previous repository

 ## Analytics
-My data analytics would cover these following areas:
+My data analytics would cover the following areas below, the codes for each analysis is stored in folder scripts

 ### 1. Change over Time ⏳
 - This is a technique to analyze how a measure evolves over time